multisynq/multisynq-react/docs/tutorials/1_React_Simple_Counter.md

-This tutorial directly corresponds to the ["Hello World" tutorial](../croquet/tutorial-1_1_hello_world.html) of the Croquet Library.
+This tutorial directly corresponds to the ["Hello World" tutorial](../client/tutorial-1_1_hello_world.html) of the Multisynq Library.
 In fact the model side looks exactly the same.
 The following document assumes you are familiar with the main concepts presented there.
-The source code for this tutorial is available on [GitHub](https://github.com/croquet/croquet-react-counter).
+The source code for this tutorial is available on [GitHub](https://github.com/multisynq/multisynq-react-counter).

 The following example uses [Vite](https://vitejs.dev) for build.
 Other bundlers work fine also, but Vite is easy to get started as of writing in early 2024.